How To Deadlift: A Beginner's Guide

 Assistance exercises like these are designed to assist a lift's development.
 In our current case, assistance training is planned to train the posterior chain and core—the areas we've noted that improve performance.

 These moves are grouped into different levels.
 The hardest ones immediately follow the deadlift, while second- and third-level lifts follow after.
 Here's a breakdown:

 - Romanian deadlift

 - Good morning

 - Barbell roll-out

 Plan 3-5 sets of first-level assistance exercises in the 4-8 rep range, while secondary exercises should follow for 3-4 sets in the 5-10 rep range.
 Third-level assistance exercises can land in both rep ranges for 3 sets.
-They're categorized as "third level" because they don't have a direct movement application to the deadlift, but they do train muscles that prepare the body to pull heavily.
+They're "third level" because they don't help your deadlift directly, but they do train muscles that prepare the body to pull heavily.

-The deadlift is a powerful strength-training and physique-altering exercise.
+The deadlift is a powerful strength-training and muscle-building tool.
 It's a must-do for any training goal.
-Learn to hinge well, progress to the rack pull, and earn your way to the full-range deadlift.
-When you get there, stick in the prescribed rep ranges and plan your assistance exercises according to my categorized list.
+Learn to hinge well, progress to the rack pull, and earn your way to the full-range move.
+When you get there, stick in the right rep ranges and plan your assistance exercises using the list.
 You'll pull successfully and enjoy a lengthy training career!

 Ready to master the other "Big 3" moves?
 Check out these guides: